Tuesday, 10 January 2017

 The BBC has a great site on getting the best out of the cheap cuts of meat; also the Mirror.
 Both are worth a look, as is a visit to Morrisons -- their meat counter has a surprising selection of inexpensive non-run-of-the-mill cuts.

-Chicken livers (try to get organic) are another good value meat; ounce for ounce they are almost pure meat.
-If the household's a bit iffy about livers, add them to meat pasta sauces; the liver cooks down and is unrecogniseable but adds depth and intensity.
+For some households, chicken livers (try to get organic) are good value; ounce for ounce they are almost pure meat.
+If the diners are a bit iffy about livers, add them to meat pasta sauces; the liver cooks down and is unrecogniseable but adds depth and intensity.
 Adding cubes of liver to tomato-based soups adds texture and another level of flavour

 Shin of beef is another under-rated meat.
-500gm/17.6oz shin (or casserole) beef will set you back £5-£6 but provides plenty of fork-tender beef and conversation-stopping glossy gravy.
+500gm/17.6oz shin (or casserole) beef is listed at Waitrose at £6 (12/24) for or at independent butchers at £8'ish but provides plenty of fork-tender beef and conversation-stopping glossy gravy.

 Also have a look at supermarkets specials of beef roasts.
-They regularly have something like topside on offer at £5 per kilo but you have to be fast as normal prices are double that.
-But even if you're lucky enough to bag one at the bargain price, they can be surprisingly tough roasted.
+They regularly have something like topside on offer but you have to be fast as normal prices can be double that.
+But even if you're lucky enough to bag one at the bargain price, they can be surprisingly tough if roasted.
 67 always slow-cooks this kind of bargain.

-Slow-cooking is best when it comes to ensuring tough cuts are tender and succulent.
+Slow-cooking is best if you want to be sure tough cuts are tender and succulent.

 This recipe for Beef Ragout - adapted from 60's celebrity chef Robert Carrier - is an old favourite.
 The 67 cookbook is so battered the title page has long disappeared; sadly it is out of print.